 Write an entity and architecture for the circuit shown below:show answer

-entity example is port ( clock : in std_logic; a : in std_logic; b : in std_logic; addr : in std_logic; q : out std_logic; ); end entity example; architecture rtl of example is -- Signal declarations begin -- Functional VHDL code end entity rtl;hide answer
+entity example is port ( clock : in std_logic; a : in std_logic; b : in std_logic; addr : in std_logic; q : out std_logic ); end entity example; architecture rtl of example is -- Signal declarations begin -- Functional VHDL code end architecture rtl;hide answer